OfficeDev/open-xml-docs/docs/how-to-open-a-word-processing-document-for-read-only-access.md

     </w:document>
 ```

-Using the Open XML SDK 2.5, you can create document structure and
+Using the Open XML SDK, you can create document structure and
 content using strongly-typed classes that correspond to WordprocessingML
 elements.
 You will find these classes in the [DocumentFormat.OpenXml.Wordprocessing](https://msdn.microsoft.com/library/office/documentformat.openxml.wordprocessing.aspx)
 namespace.
 The following table lists the class names of the classes that
 correspond to the **document**, **body**, **p**, **r**, and **t** elements.

-WordprocessingML Element|Open XML SDK 2.5 Class|Description
+WordprocessingML Element|Open XML SDK Class|Description
 --|--|--
 document|[Document](https://msdn.microsoft.com/library/office/documentformat.openxml.wordprocessing.document.aspx) |The root element for the main document part.
 body|[Body](https://msdn.microsoft.com/library/office/documentformat.openxml.wordprocessing.body.aspx) |The container for the block level structures such as paragraphs, tables, annotations, and others specified in the [ISO/IEC 29500](https://www.iso.org/standard/71691.html) specification.